 The first way is if you knew your dog before it had its surgery to become a Tripawd.
 You can compare its functional level before surgery to its functional level after surgery.
 Once a painful limb is removed, the dog should go back to full function.
 Meaning if you have a Golden Retriever and he loved to play fetch, after he had recovered from his amputation, he should love to play fetch again.
 If he is refusing to play fetch, that might be a sign that he is in pain and needs to be treated.

-For example, a Great Dane will go outside go for a walk, come back in, sleep all day long versus a Border Collie dog: if you let it outside, it will play outside all day long and then it will come back in the house and it will play all day long.
+For example, a Great Dane will go outside go for a walk, come back in, and sleep all day long.
+Versus a Border Collie dog: if you let it outside, it will play outside all day long and then it will come back in the house and it will play all day long.

 About Sasha A. Foster, MSPT, CCRT